CONFIDENTIALITY AND RECORDS

 Counseling records consist of an electronic file and database components.
 All parts of your record are highly secured and are protected by the same confidentiality and privacy laws.
 Clinicians within the Counseling Center may share your personal health information with each other.
 In addition, in order to provide the most effective and comprehensive services, Counseling Center clinical staff may consult with the providers in the Student Health Center when the student has been or will be referred from one center to the other.

-The Counseling Center operates as a single entity, which means that counselors and psychologists within the Counseling Center may share your information in order to consult with each other, and/or with the campus psychiatrists who are under contract with the Counseling Center, in order to provide you the most effective services.
 Only professional counseling staff may access clinical progress notes, test data, or other clinical information in your file.
-Support staff may have access only to contact and demographic information and diagnostic codes for the purposes of statistical tracking and reports.
-No record of counseling is made on an academic transcript or job placement file.
-Ownership of all physical records is retained by the Counseling Center, which is responsible for establishing policies regarding the retention of counseling records.
-No information may be released to anyone without your written permission, with the following exceptions.
+Support staff only have access to contact and demographic information and diagnostic codes for the purpose of statistical tracking and reports.
+No record of counseling is made on an academic transcript.
+The Counseling Center retains ownership of all physical records and is responsible for establishing policies regarding the retention of counseling records.
+At this time, we retain counseling records for 10 years after service is terminated.
+We do not release your information to anyone without your written permission, except when required and allowed by law.

 Exceptions to Confidentiality

 > Texas law requires that clinicians who learn of or have strong suspicions of child abuse or neglect report this information to Child Protective Services or law enforcement personnel.
 This pertains specifically to knowledge of abuse or neglect of a client who is younger than 18 years of age; any child younger than 18 years of age suspected of being at risk of abuse or neglect; or abuse or neglect by a client toward a person who is younger that 18 years of age.

 > Texas law requires abuse or neglect of elderly or disabled persons to be reported to the proper authorities.